kanidm/kanidm/book/src/integrations/ldap.md

 The exception is service accounts which can use api-tokens during an LDAP bind for elevated read permissions.

+The ability to bind with the POSIX password can be disabled to prevent password bruteforce attempts.
+This does not prevent api-token binds.

 ### Filtering Objects

 It is recommended that client applications filter accounts that can authenticate with